PSCLab-ASU/OpenICS/Details.md

 ### Performance Metrics
 Weights are assigned to metrics according to their relative performance.<br>
-SSIM is weighted higher than PSNR as it is a better indicator of the quality of the reconstruction itself.<br>
+PSNR and SSIM are weighted equally, while reconstruction time is weighted the same as the performance metrics combined.<br>
-Runtime is weighted higher than both PSNR and SSIM as it is an important indicator of the practicality of each method.
+This is because the runtime is one of the most important indicators of the practicality of a method.
 <table>
 <thead>
   <tr>